This document is also available in a downloadable, printable format (Word - 136KB).

 A thesis submitted to the University of Birmingham for the degree of

 College of Social Sciences

 The abstract should immediately follow the title page, and be no longer than 2 pages.
 The abstract will be used when the thesis is indexed in EThOS, Index to Theses and elsewhere.

 You must include acknowledgement of any funding you have received.

-Where a third party editor has been used you must also acknowledge the contribution they have made, by stating for example “this thesis was copy edited for conventions of language, spelling and grammar by [name of editor/editing company]”.
+Where a third-party editor has been used you must also acknowledge the contribution they have made.
+For example, by stating, “this thesis was copy edited for conventions of language, spelling and grammar by [name of editor/editing company]”.
 See the full statement on editorial help (PDF - 190KB).

 Inclusion of further acknowledgements is a matter for your own discretion, and they may be omitted if the above do not apply to you.